 Victoria Songwei Li is a London-based Singaporean soprano.
-She started her musical education as a pianist and violinist at a young age.
+She began her musical education as a pianist and violinist from a young age.
 Victoria was the Leverhulme Arts Scholar and William Ganz Vocal Scholar during her postgraduate studies at the Guildhall School of Music and Drama, studying with Yvonne Kenny.
 She obtained her Bachelors of Music (Honours) from the Royal Academy of Music in London under the tutelage of soprano Jennifer Dakin, and Mary Hill.
-Victoria was the recipient of the Royal Academy of Music Clifton Prize for Singing for outstanding achievement in her Final Recital.
+Victoria was awarded the Royal Academy of Music Clifton Prize for Singing and the Guildhall Concert Recital Diploma for outstanding achievements in her Final Recitals in both conservatoires.